abra-code/replay/README.md

 1. [clone], [move], [hardlink], [symlink] allows only simple from-to specification, with first param interpretted as "from" and second as "to" e.g.:
 [clone]	/path/to/src/file.txt	/path/to/dest/file.txt
+[symlink validate=false]	/path/to/src/file.txt	/path/to/symlink/file.txt
 2. [delete] is followed by one or many paths to items, e.g.:
 [delete]	/path/to/delete/file1.txt	/path/to/delete/file2.txt
 3. [create] has 2 variants: [create file] and [create directory].
 If "file" or "directory" option is not specified, it falls back to "file"
 A. [create file] requires path followed by optional content, e.g.:
 [create file]	/path/to/create/file.txt	Created by replay!
+[create file raw=true]	/path/to/file.txt	Do not expand environment variables like ${HOME}
 B. [create directory] requires just a single path, e.g.:
 [create directory]	/path/to/create/directory
 4. [execute] requires tool path and may have optional parameters separated with the same delimiter (not space delimited!), e.g.:
 [execute]	/bin/echo	Hello from replay!
-In the following example uses a different separator: "+" to explicitly show delimited parameters:
+[execute stdout=false]	/bin/echo	This will not be printed In the following example uses a different separator: "+" to explicitly show delimited parameters:
 [execute]+/bin/sh+-c+/bin/ls ${HOME} | /usr/bin/grep ".txt"